abhibhav14/abhibhav14.github.io/cooking/sambarlist.md

 Cooking sambar involves prepping the dal, prepping the vegetables, prepping the tamarind, and putting it all together.

 #### Prepping the dal
-Wash the dal a couple of times and soak it for about an hour if possible.
+1. Wash the dal a couple of times and soak it for about an hour if possible.
-Put the dal in a pressure cooker with some water, salt, turmeric, and a little bit of oil.
+2. Put the dal in a pressure cooker with some water, salt, turmeric, and a little bit of oil.
 The amount of water depends on how long the dal was soaked.
 If the dal is not soaked at all, add about three cups of water.
 If it has been soaking for over an hour, you only need enough water to cover the dal by three or four centimeters.
-Pressure cook this dal for about twenty minutes after the first whistle.
+3. Pressure cook this dal for about twenty minutes after the first whistle.
-Finally, using a whisk or a spoon, mash all the dal (which should be very soft by this point).
+4. Finally, using a whisk or a spoon, mash all the dal (which should be very soft by this point).
 Unlike dal (the dish), the dal here needs to completely break apart, which is why it is cooked for so long.
-Chunky dal is the bane of sambar - if the dal is not soft enough to make completely homogenous, pressure cook it for some more time.
+Chunky dal is the bane of sambar - if the dal is not soft enough to make completely homogeneous, pressure cook it for some more time.

 #### Prepping the vegetables